stephanie-aravecchia/lake_grid_map/README.md

 - **class Dem2Gridmap**:
     - ROS2 wrapper on DEM
     - This wrapper convert the DEM into a grid_map msgs, stores it in an elevation layer, and publishes it
+    - If provided, a "color" layer is added containing the aerial view.
     - This wrapper also correct the Z offset from the robot localization to the DEM frame

 Example usage: